neha1139/student-management-system/README.md

 - Add a new student
 -  View all students
 -  Edit student
+-  Delete a student
+-  Serach student by name,course,email
 - Store student details in MySQL database
 - Express.js backend
 - HTML, CSS, and Bootstrap frontend